 The Federal Trade Commission has finally declared a sentence for Lenovo, following this debacle.
 Lenovo must now notify all of their customers about the software that is preinstalled on any purchased devices, and retrieve the user’s consent.
 Furthermore, the company must allow security audits for the next 20 years, as well as pay $3.5 million in penalties and reparations.
 However, Lenovo continues to deny any fault in the matter, claiming that there are no instances of a third party actually exploiting this vulnerability to gain access to sensitive information or root access.
 These consequences feel like a slap in the face for those who felt wronged by Lenovo, but it’s better than nothing.

 In the meantime, you need to make sure that your devices aren’t preloaded with Superfish–especially if you bought a device before 2014 and haven’t gone through the Superfish removal process.
 Furthermore, you should always be careful when buying new devices or technology, particularly if the devices are used.
 However, this incident shows that even brand new devices can potentially contain flaws, so it’s best to reach out to your IT provider, should you have any questions regarding the integrity of any technology purchases.

 Do you need a hand with network security?
-Michell Consulting Group has got you covered.
-To learn more about how we can help your business, reach out to us at 305-592-5620.
+COMPANYNAME has got you covered.
+To learn more about how we can help your business, reach out to us at PHONENUMBER.